 Taking care of your financial needs

 When planning for retirement, think about your ideal retirement lifestyle and then be realistic about what it might cost.
-Once you have a financial goal in mind, you can work with your financial advisor to help develop a strategy to get there.
+Once you have a financial goal in mind, you can work with your financial advisor to develop a strategy to help get there.

 Evaluate income and expenses